sonicdoe/macos-mail-signature-installer/README.md

 $ cat my-signature.html | ./install-signature.sh "My Signature"
 ```

+### Not using iCloud Drive

+If you’re not using iCloud Drive and are running macOS Mojave or later, the script won’t be able to access your Mail signatures due to new security protections.
+You’re able to work around this by granting Terminal full disk access, however, this is not recommended as a permanent solution.

 ## Acknowledgments

 Thanks to [@coneybeare](https://github.com/coneybeare) for [his tutorial on making an HTML signature in Apple Mail](http://matt.coneybeare.me/how-to-make-an-html-signature-in-apple-mail-for-mojave-os-x-10-dot-14/).